Salkantay Trail: Towards Machu Picchu

 Day 3 / Chaullay to Playa Sahuayaco

-In addition, the flow of the Santa Teresa River is followed and in this valley, it is possible to identify the formation of the famous thermal waters of the Peruvian Andes.
+In addition, researchers follow the flow of the Santa Teresa River, and in this valley, they can identify the formation of the famous thermal waters of the Peruvian Andes.

 This is the penultimate day of the route, which leads to the small town of Aguas Calientes.
-This part of the route will also be done through the forest vegetation and with the beautiful scenery provided by Salkantay Mountain.
+This part of the route will also take travelers through the forest vegetation and showcase the beautiful scenery provided by Salkantay Mountain.

 The end of the trail leads to the so-called “Hidroeléctrica”, which is surrounded by a deactivated railway line that leads to Aguas Calientes, where you will stay overnight in a hotel and discover a little of this town.